neilmiddleton/neilmiddleton.github.com/_posts/2012-12-8-writing-is-hard-do-it.md

 Which at this point leads me onto formatting and structure, which all books need to make any sense.
 In the print industry, and especially O'Reilly, books are generally written in some sort of internal toolchain supported markup.
 This means that a publisher can drop a load of markup into one end of a pipe and get a formatted printed book / PDF / EPub / Mobi book out the other end.
 This obviously saves some significant effort on one side but can introduce some pain for the author at the other end.

 Therefore, you're limited to writing in a certain way.
 Markdown (which I prefer, and what this very article is written in) is not generally supported as it's not as feature complete as you need for most of the conventions in a full-blown book.
-This leaves you with a couple of common options:- Asciidoc, a sort of Markdown on steroids, and Docbook, writing in pure XML.
+This leaves you with a couple of common options:- [Asciidoc](http://www.methods.co.nz/asciidoc/), a sort of [Markdown](http://daringfireball.net/projects/markdown/) on steroids, and [Docbook](http://www.docbook.org/), writing in pure XML.

 Obviously I went with Asciidoc.

 Pushing this all into Git let's me push and publish out a new PDF to see how my text looks, and means that my editor can get down to looking at content as it arrives.
 Without the familiarity of Git, I'd be lost.

-=== Changes
+### Changes

 So, we were writing, and chapters were starting to take shape and things were going well.